 - Can be used to make nut oils

 - The most expensive type of juicer

 - Current home / consumer juice presses are somewhat cumbersome to use and clean.
-Commercial machines like Goodnature brand are much faster and easier to clean, but are usually too expensive for home users.
+Commercial machines like Goodnature brand are much faster and easier to clean, but might be too expensive for some home users.

 - Require the use of reusable or single use press bags to hold the pulp